wiremock/wiremock/docs-v2/_docs/request-matching.md

 approach is to try to ensure you're using the same on both sides - if you're expected a zoned actual date, then use one as the expected date also, plus the equivalent for local dates.

-If the expected date is zoned and the actual is local, the match will always be negative since no sensbile comparison can be done in this circumstance.
+If the expected date is zoned and the actual is local, the actual date will assume the system timezone before the comparison is attempted.

-However, if the expected date is local and the actual is zoned, the timezone will be stripped from the actual value and the comparison will be attempted.
+If the expected date is local and the actual is zoned, the timezone will be stripped from the actual value before the comparison is attempted.

 ### Date formats